Peter Wiedemann: Education

-After finishing high school in Ingolstadt, he studied medicine in Bochum, Rennes, Stanford and in Erlangen.
-The following four years he spent in the field of pharmacology, beginning his work at the Ludwig Maximilian University of Munich.
+After finishing high school in Ingolstadt, he studied medicine at Ruhr University Bochum, the University of Rennes, Stanford University and at the University of Erlangen–Nuremberg.
+The following four years he spent in the field of pharmacology, beginning his work at LMU Munich.
 During a research stay at the Doheny Eye Institute of the University of Southern California in Los Angeles he worked for Stephen J. Ryan.
 K. Heimann, who later became his teacher during the succeeding residency at the University of Cologne, and Stephen J. Ryan became his mentors and the most influential persons of his academic and clinical life.
 After his residency, he stayed in Cologne till 1993.
 At the age of 39, he got the position of professor and chair at Leipzig University.
 Along with his clinical work in Leipzig, he continued his research work in the field of macular degeneration, diabetic retinopathy and proliferative vitreoretinopathy (PVR).

 He was a member of the directorate of the University Hospital of Leipzig (1995–1999), the Executive Vice President of the Leipzig University (2003–2006), the President of the Saxonian Ophthalmological Society (1994, 1999, 2005, 2008 and 2012), the President of the German Ophthalmological Society (2009) and member of the Club Jules Gonin Executive Committee (2000–2006).

 He is currently the Secretary General of the Academia Ophthalmologica Internationalis, a board member of the ICO (International Council of Ophthalmology), the Scientific Program Chair for the World Ophthalmology Congress (WOC) (since June 2010), member of the German Academy of Sciences Leopoldina, member of the European Academy of Ophthalmology as well as of the European Board of Ophthalmology and guest professor of Fourth Military Medical University, Xi'an, China.